openmc-dev/openmc/docs/source/methods/random_ray.rst

     F^n = \sum\limits^{M}_{i} \left( \frac{\sum\limits^{B}_{b}\sum\limits^{N_i}_{r} \ell_{b,r} }{B} \sum\limits^{G}_{g} \nu \Sigma_f(i, g) \phi^{n}(g) \right)

 and a similar substitution can be made to update Equation :eq:`fission_source_prev` .
+In OpenMC, the most up to date version of the volume estimate is used, such that the total fission source from the previous iteration (:math:`n-1`) is also recomputed each iteration.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Ray Starting Conditions and Inactive Length